Nord-Parl-TTS: Finnish and Swedish TTS Dataset from Parliament Speech

 Text-to-speech (TTS) converts written text into speech.
 With current methods, the humanlikeness and intelligibility of the resulting speech depend on the availability of speech datasets.
 When trained on extensive, high-quality data, modern TTS systems can generate speech with intelligibility and prosodic variation comparable to human speakers in high-resource languages~\cite{chen2024f5, wang2025maskgct}.
 Conventional TTS datasets rely on studio recordings, typically drawn from audiobooks or produced by native speakers and voice actors~\cite{ljspeech17, zen2019libritts, Yamagishi2019CSTRVC}.
 Low-resource languages lack the publicly available recordings and speaker access required to build conventional high-quality TTS datasets.
 As a result, system development is slow and costly.

 Recent work on building extensive and diverse datasets from speech found in the wild~\cite{he2024emilia, ma2024wenetspeech4tts, liu2025voxpopulitts, jung25c_interspeech} directly targets this challenge.
 In particular, Emilia~\cite{he2024emilia} proposed a unified data processing pipeline and released 101k hours of multilingual speech data.
 This was followed by several works~\cite{ma2024wenetspeech4tts, liu2025voxpopulitts, jung25c_interspeech} that further extended the data quality and quantity.
 While these efforts mainly target high-resource languages like English and Mandarin Chinese, languages with lower resources are often overlooked.
 As a step toward addressing this imbalance in the Nordic region, we present \textit{Nord-Parl-TTS}, an open in-the-wild TTS dataset for Finnish and Swedish.
 We adapted the Emilia data processing pipeline and extracted ready-to-use TTS data from parliament speech recordings, resulting in 900 hours of Finnish and 5090 hours of Swedish TTS data.
+We choose parliament speech as the source because it is open-access and free to process and distribute as long as the original content is not modified.
 To further support the development of TTS for these languages, we propose unified evaluation sets following~\cite{chen2024f5, anastassiou2024seed}.
 Finally, we conduct benchmark experiments on two open-source TTS systems to demonstrate their applicability for model development and evaluation.

 Our contributions can be summarized as follows: \begin{itemize} \item We introduce \textit{Nord-Parl-TTS}, an open-source TTS dataset covering 900 hours of Finnish and 5090 hours of Swedish. \item We provide unified evaluation sets for Finnish and Swedish TTS. \item We benchmark two representative open-source TTS systems to demonstrate the applicability of the dataset and evaluation sets. \end{itemize}